 Yes!
 Grilled and sliced chicken (or leftover roast chicken) goes really well here, as do crispy pieces of pancetta.
 Not protein, but while we're on the subject of add-ins, sundried tomatoes would also be delicious.
 Isle of Wight Tomatoes make some that are to die for!

-What else can I use the homemade pesto in?
+How else can I use the homemade pesto?

 If you want to use up any leftover pesto, you can sub it in in my Chicken with White Beans and Pistachio Pesto, or Greek Lamb Burgers with Pesto.
 I also love this recipe for Pesto, Goats Cheese and Parma Ham on Toast, it's so delicious.